winglim1213/Data-Analysis-with-Python/README.md

 There will be 3 main parts in our project.

-### Part 0: Importing the Dataset and Cleaning data
+### Part 0: Importing the Dataset and Data Preprocessing
 We start by cleaning our data.
 Task of this part includes:
 - Drop rows with NaN values from DataFrame
 - Drop rows based on certain condition (e.g. meaningless data)